juce-framework/JUCE/docs/CMake API.md

     juce_set_aax_sdk_path(<absolute path>)
     juce_set_vst2_sdk_path(<absolute path>)
+    juce_set_vst3_sdk_path(<absolute path>)

-Call these functions from your CMakeLists to set up your local AAX and/or VST2 SDKs.
-These functions should be called *before* adding any targets that may depend on the AAX/VST2 SDKs (plugin hosts, VST2/AAX plugins etc.).
+Call these functions from your CMakeLists to set up your local AAX, VST2, and VST3 SDKs.
+These functions should be called *before* adding any targets that may depend on the AAX/VST2/VST3 SDKs (plugin hosts, AAX/VST2/VST3 plugins etc.).

 #### `juce_add_module`